vorpalnet/blade/proto/player/README.md

 This app speaks **only `javax.media.mscontrol.*`** — the standard JSR-309 media API — via the framework's lambda media verbs ([`MediaCallflow`](../../libs/framework/src/main/java/org/vorpal/blade/framework/v3/media/MediaCallflow.java)).
 It has **no idea what media server is behind it**.
-At startup it asks the JSR-309 SPI (`DriverManager`) for a driver by name (or the sole registered one) and installs its factory on `MediaCallflow`.
+At startup it asks the JSR-309 SPI (`ServiceLoader` over `javax.media.mscontrol.spi.Driver`) for a driver by name (or the sole registered one) and installs its factory on `MediaCallflow`.
 Nothing here is tied to any particular media server — that lives entirely behind the driver.

 In the Vorpal deployment the driver is a **JSR-309 media controller driver**, deployed alongside as a runtime artifact.
 The app has **zero compile dependency on the driver** —